amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 * **Carriage House**: You have a carriage, and draft animals to pull it, and a stable.
 A second upgrade improves the carriage with armor and larger, swifter steeds.

 * **Cohort**: A cohort is a gang or a single expert NPC who works for your crew.
-For all the details on cohorts, see the following pages.
+For all the details on cohorts, see the following sections.

 * **Hidden Lair**: Your lair has a secret location and is disguised to hide it from view.
 If your lair is discovered, use two downtime activities and pay **coin** equal to your Tier to relocate it and hide it once again.